 I am currently a Principal Research Fellow and Associate Professor at the ARC Centre of Excellence for Coral Reef Studies at James Cook University.
 I am interested in spatial ecology, particularly the dispersal ecology of coral reef ecosystems.
 I also work on spatial aspects of conservation planning, particularly when multiple decision-makers are active in the landscape.

 I graduated from James Cook University in 2001, from the Department of Mathematical and Physical Sciences.
 It was an applied mathematics department, and I became interested in biophysical oceanography during my honours year, particularly coral reef fish connectivity patterns on the Great Barrier Reef.
-The larval dispersal patterns were modelled by JCU’s Marine Modelling Unit, consisting of Lance Bode – my dad – Maurice James and Luciano Mason.
 After graduating, I spent a year teaching secondary school in Malawi, and following another year working as a Research Assistant for Sean Connolly, I began a PhD at the University of Queensland’s Mathematics Department in 2004, supervised by Hugh Possingham and Kevin Burrage.